pddsg/showcase/README.md

 Feel welcome to browse around.
 This is a fair assessment of how I’ve been refining my data analysis and modelling skills to shape myself from industrial analytical chemist to citizen data scientist.

 There are always too many low-hanging fruits.
 And yes, I use AI for Python and SQL, because AI is a good teacher.
-For JSL I rely heavily on the [JMP User Community](https://community.jmp.com/).
-Here's [my user profile](https://community.jmp.com/t5/user/viewprofilepage/user-id/15435).
+For JSL I rely heavily on the [JMP User Community](https://community.jmp.com/) here's [my user profile](https://community.jmp.com/t5/user/viewprofilepage/user-id/15435).